 Times Have Changed

-- The Great Recession of 2008, the Pandemic in 2020, and now inflation and Ukraine.
-All of these shocks have made strategic planning more difficult, if not impossible.
+- The Great Recession of 2008, the Pandemic in 2020, and now inflation, supply chain disruptions, wars in the Middle East and Ukraine, and political instability in the United States have made strategic planning more difficult, if not impossible.

-- Today the economy appears to be in fairly good shape, but despite a low unemployment rate people they are making less money (in inflation adjusted dollars) than they were several years ago.
+- Today the economy appears to be in fairly good shape, but despite a low unemployment rate people they are making less money (in inflation adjusted dollars) than they were ten years ago.

-- People are more dissatisfied now than ever before.
+- People are more skeptical of corporations and traditional brands now than ever before.
 They are not loyal to most of the companies providing products and services to them.

 - People also are more polarized now than they have been in decades.
 They are either at one extreme or the other.
 The middle class has been hollowed out.

 - The amount of information available to everyone is increasing at a dizzying pace.
 Until 1900 the amount of information doubled every 100 years.
 By 1950 the amount had doubled in 50 years.
 Now it doubles every 13 months.
 Within ten years that will drop to 12 hours.

 - Technological advances are impacting every aspect of our lives, from AI to healthcare to employment to the food we eat.

 Businesses can no longer plan far into the future.
 At most they can plan 24 to 36 months ahead.
 Some make the mistake of not planning at all.